 St Mary’s Primary Care Centre

-The Annual exhibition will be held once again in the Atrium of Cork City Civic Offices, Angelsea St, Cork, T12 T997.
+The Cork Architectural Association 2018 exhibition will be held once again in the Atrium of Cork City Civic Offices, Angelsea St, Cork, T12 T997.
 The exhibition will run from Saturday 27th October until Friday 30th.

 The official opening evening will be 9th November where there will be music, snacks and a drinks reception.
 The guest speaker on the night will be Mr Frank McDonald, Author & Former Environment Editor of The Irish Times as well as other dignitaries and all are welcome.